All times are in EST

 Since its establishment in April 2020, the RSC Task Force on COVID-19 has commissioned a series of studies related to health and health care in Canada, including Policy Briefings on Long-Term Care, Homelessness, Epidemiology, and Excess Deaths due to COVID-19.

-In the fall of 2021, the RSC will publish a series of Policy Briefings that will animate discussion on how to build a healthier Canada coming out of COVID-19.
-Themes of upcoming Policy Briefings that will animate the symposium include:
+In the fall of 2021, the RSC will publish a series of Policy Briefings that will animate discussion on how to build a healthier Canada coming out of COVID-19, including Post-COVID Healthcare in Canada, Critical Care, and The Future of the Nursing Workforce.

 In April 2021, the RSC and Let’s Talk Science announced a multi-year partnership in which the RSC will provide information on cutting edge climate research and the latest insights from across disciplines and across generations to be integrated into the award-winning programming of Let’s Talk Science.